 If a man ejaculates too often, he may not have enough sperm to make the journey.
 It may sound complicated, but things are about to get very simple

-Have sex every two to three days during your fertile window
+Have sex every day in your fertile window

 What else can you do help promote viable sperm?